Chickpea Pasta Keto Guide: Navigating Carb Counts & Healthier Alternatives

 Source: Markus Winkler from Unsplash6

-Since someone’s daily carb limit would be almost met or in some cases even exceeded with merely one serving of chickpea pasta, unfortunately the answer to is chickpea pasta keto is a resounding no.
+Since someone’s daily carb limit would be almost met or in some cases even exceeded with merely one serving of chickpea pasta, unfortunately the answer to whether chickpea pasta is keto is a resounding no.

 Top 3 Best Low Carb & Gluten Free Pasta Noodles (Ketogenic Alternatives to Chickpea Pasta)